-In addition to the provisions in the District Plan special permission is also required to modify a pre-1900 archaeological sites under the Heritage New Zealand Pouhere Taonga Act 2014.
+In addition to the provisions in the District Plan, special permission is also required to modify a pre-1900 archaeological site under the Heritage New Zealand Pouhere Taonga Act 2014.

 Rules in the Tasman Resource Management Plan safeguard our significant trees from damage or unnecessary removal.

 Before pruning or carrying out development within the root zone of a protected tree you need to contact us.
 We can provide advice and grant approval if appropriate.

 For tree removal or major pruning works you may have to apply for resource consent.
 In some circumstances, we may waive the consent fees.

 While most owners value their listed trees, we do receive complaints about poor management of trees from time to time.
 If you breach rules you could receive an infringement fine, or for serious breaches, be taken to the Environmental Court.